Large deviations asymptotics for unbounded additive functionals of diffusion processes: A Bound on First Passage Time Densities

-0.3cm\textbf{Acknowledgements:} Bazhba and Laeven gratefully acknowledge support from the NWO under an NWO-Vici grant 2020--25.
-Blanchet gratefully acknowledges support from the NSF via grant DMS-EPSRC 2118199 as well as NSF-DMS 1915967, and from the AFOSR via grant MURI FA9550-20-1-0397.
+\begin{funding} Bazhba and Laeven were supported from the NWO under an NWO-Vici grant 2020--25.
+Blanchet was supported from the NSF via grant DMS-EPSRC 2118199 and NSF-DMS 1915967, and from AFOSR via grant MURI FA9550-20-1-0397. \end{funding}